kestra-io/docs/content/blogs/2024-04-05-getting-started-with-kestra.md

 For this example, we can use the UI to build it rather than YAML as they’ll be a lot more customisable fields.
 When we edit our flow, we can open a view that shows YAML on one side, and the topology view on the other giving you the best of both worlds.
 Underneath the `python_output` task, we can press the ➕ to add a new task and search for Discord.

 We’re going to use the `DiscordExecution` task as this lets us push a message to a webhook which will send a message to a channel.
 The other is useful if you want your flow to trigger based on an action inside of Discord.
-Now we’ve opened the `DiscordExecution` page, we’re presented with a long list of properties which can be overwhelming but we can focus on the required ones for now!
+Now we’ve opened the `DiscordExecution` page, we’re presented with a long list of properties which can be overwhelming but we can focus on the required ones for now.

 ![discord_ui](/blogs/2024-04-05-getting-started-with-kestra/discord_ui.png)